gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - DEPRECATED citynr (optional): the city number (BFS id).
 Use the bfsnr parameter instead.
 - bfsnr (optional): the city number provided by the BFS
 - cb (optional): the name of the callback funtion
-- format (optional): JSON format returned by the services.
-Per default, it returns HTML content. 'raw' returns all the properties in JSON format
+- format (optional): per default, the response is always in JSON format.
+Per default, a limited set of attributes are returned (notably a label attribute containing a html tag). ‘raw’ returns all the available properties of the selected feature(s) as well as their geometries
 - no_geom (optional): defines if the geometry is returned. 'true' means that the geometry is sent back. 'false' means that only the bbox is sent back (apply only when raw format is requested)
 - services (optional): Comma sepatared list of services to search in.
 Current possible values are: 'cities', swissnames', 'districts', 'cantons', 'postalcodes', 'parcel' and 'address'.
 The later is only for the federal administration, due to restrictions imposed by the cantons.
 Default is to search in all services except 'parcel'
 - layers (optional): Comma separated list of layer technical names.